levelupcc/level-up/_pages/curriculum/assessing-risks-and-solutions/security-plans-and-protocols/activity-discussion/i-decide/i-decide.md

 <br><br>

 ## Running the Session:
 **Step 1 |** Open the session by explaining how building a digital security practice is a process that is iterative, and frequently difficult, for anybody.
-This session builds on the work started during the Input session "Digital Security Decisions" in which participants began to reflect on and identify their needs.
+This session builds on the work started during the Input session <a href="/curriculum/assessing-risks-and-solutions/security-plans-and-protocols/input/digital-security-decisions/">"Digital Security Decisions"</a> in which participants began to reflect on and identify their needs.
 Now, you will work with participants to begin identifying specific tools and practices for themselves.
 <br><br>
 **Step 2 |** On a table or other flat surface – this should in the middle of the training room, or someplace central and visible to all participants - place the digital safety tool figures (you will find the figures.
 <br><br>